Tackle cold & flu season with NAC for lung health! Learn about how this supplement can help protect your respiratory system and improve lung function.

 We try our best to avoid falling sick during the cold and flu season, but when our body and immune system get run down, we become more susceptible to illness.
 For some, that can present as mild symptoms such as runny nose, sneezing, sore throat and fatigue.
 For others it can progress to symptoms involving the lungs such as cough, congestion, shortness of breath, and chest discomfort.

-In this blog post, we will discuss the various ways in which N-Acetyl-Cysteine (NAC) can help support the respiratory tract and improve lung function.
+In this blog, we will discuss the various ways in which N-Acetyl-Cysteine (NAC) can help support the respiratory tract and improve lung function.
 NAC is a form of the amino acid cysteine that has an extensive history in conventional medicine for conditions such as bronchitis, emphysema, COPD, asthma, and cystic fibrosis.

 Here are some of the key benefits of NAC for these conditions:

 - Reducing mucus production: NAC has been shown to help reduce the production of mucus in the lungs, which can help to relieve symptoms of chest congestion and other respiratory issues such as chronic bronchitis.